Droste: After the war

 In the year 1964 the company received the "Royal" designation and was renamed to Koninklijke Droste Fabrieken N.V.
 In this period, most of the production process was automated, reducing the manual labour considerably.
 In 1975 the company became part of food and tobacco group Van Nelle, after inheritor widow J. van Nelle took over Droste's share capital.
 With this, the family company was no longer independent.
 At that time, Van Nelle was jointly owned by the New York company Standard Brands and despite the incorporation of Droste, the Droste brand name continued to be a trademark.
 In 1977 Droste became a direct part of Standard Brands.
 Because the company was now owned by an American company, the "Royal" title could no longer be used and had to be removed.
 As a result, the company's name was changed to Droste Fabrieken B.V.

 Recent history

 The production of Droste was moved to Vaassen in 1986.
 The old factory in Haarlem continued to be used for production under the name Dutch Cocoa & Chocolate Company B.V., but in 1988 a new factory was opened in Vaassen.
 In 1990, Droste changed ownership again and was bought by sugar and food concern CSM.
 By making dynamic and progressive commercials for Droste, CSM provided a rejuvenation of Droste's image.

 In 1997 Droste was sold to Hosta.
 Under its current name Droste B.V. the company operates as an independent business unit in Vaassen, although it is owned by Hosta.
 Since this latest take-over, sales have gone up considerably and Droste has become one of the largest producers of cocoa in the Netherlands.

+The latest chapter in the brand's history began in November 2025, when the Polish confectionery company Wawel S.A. acquired the rights to the Droste trademark.
+Consequently, the production of Droste products was relocated to Dobczyce, Poland, and the registered office address was changed to Kraków, Poland, where the new brand owner, Wawel S.A., is headquartered.